Mostly Dead

 "I find the old man is not dead yet."

-And Spurgeon, in his usual warmth and humility, agreed:
+And Spurgeon, in his usual warmth, agreed:

 "Our old man is crucified, but he is long a-dying."